A focus on strong performance

 This can give you peace of mind that your loved ones can have more financial security after you're gone.

-When you die, your beneficiaries can claim your death benefit, which includes your account balance and any death cover (life insurance) you may have had through your account.
+When you die, your beneficiaries can claim your death benefit.
+This is your account balance which may include any death cover (life insurance) you may have had through your account.

 A binding death benefit nomination lets you decide who will receive your super (which includes any insurance you have) in the event of your death.